PowerDNS/pdns/CODING_GUIDELINES.md

 * Always creating temporary files via the `mkstemp()` function, which guarantees that the file did not exist before and has been created with the right permissions ;
 * Using operations that are guaranteed to be atomic, like renaming a file on the same filesystem (for example in the same directory).

+## `errno`

+`errno` is only guaranteed to be set on failing system calls and not set on succeeding system calls.
+A library call may clobber `errno`, even when it succeeds.
+Safe practice is:

+* Only look at `errno` on failing system calls or when a library function is documented to set `errno` ;
+* Immediately save the value of `errno` in a local variable after a system call for later decision making.

 ## Secrets

 Try very hard not to load sensitive information into memory.